polyphony-chat/docs/docs/Protocol Specifications/core.md

     Challenge strings provide a different set of security guarantees than [sensitive actions](#412-sensitive-actions) do.
 They are not to be used interchangeably.

-All challenge strings and their responses created must be made public to ensure that a chain of trust can be maintained.
+All key trials and their responses created must be made public to ensure that a chain of trust can be maintained.
 A third party should be able to verify that the challenge string, which authorized a specific change in data, was signed by the correct private key.
 The API routes needed to verify challenges as an outsider are documented in the